tmalesinski/mk51fx2500rom/README.md

 threads all have some tearing.
 In the areas around the tearings the code tends to classify bits into those on the left and on the right of the tear, instead of zeros and ones.
-The MK-51 image in Travis' repository has a small tearing at the bottom that only affects bits around it.
+The MK-51 image in Travis' GitHub repository has a small tearing at the bottom that only affects bits around it.
 The FX-2500 image in that repository has some sharpness and other irregularities that make quite a few blocks wrong.
 Possibly at least some errors could be fixed by not using examples of a one and a